blurgyy/dt/docs/config/default-behaviours.md

 Note that when syncing our configuration files for `Neovim` in the [basic config](/config/), `dt-cli` _aborts_ on existing target files.
-When populating dotfiles to another machine, it's better to directly overwrite (assuming you know what you are doing) the target file, so the basic config is suboptimal.
-What we could do is to additionally define the default overwriting behaviours with a `[global]` section in the configuration:
+When populating items to another machine, it's better to directly overwrite (assuming you know what you are doing) the target file, so the [basic config](/config/) is suboptimal.
+What we could do is to additionally **define the default overwriting behaviours** with a `[global]` section in the
+configuration:

 ```toml{1-4}
 [global]